This content has been machine translated dynamically.

 Configure networking for the imported VMs.
 On the Networking page, map the virtual network interfaces in the VMs you are importing to target networks in the destination pool.
-The Network and MAC address shown in the list of incoming VMs on this page are stored as part of the definition of the original (exported) VM in the export file.
+The Network and MAC address shown in the list of incoming VMs are stored as part of the definition of the original (exported) VM in the export file.
 To map an incoming virtual network interface to a target network, select a network from the list in the Target network column.

 Click Next to continue.

-- If the package includes a manifest, a Verify manifest content check box appears here.
+If the package includes a manifest, a Verify manifest content check box appears here.
 Select this check box to have the wizard verify the list of files in the package.

-Note that when packages are digitally signed, the associated manifest is verified automatically and so the Verify manifest content check box does not appear on the Security page.
+When the packages are digitally signed, the associated manifest is verified automatically and so the Verify manifest content check box does not appear on the Security page.